dbdmg/data-science-lab/README.md

 We have now trained eyes to discover when and where the underlying matter is the same.

 - We don't really need the explanation of what algorithms and models do in the "Model selection" section.

+- DO NOT insert screenshot, either of your code, pandas dataframes, results of any kind.
+Just do not do it.